Search By First Name of the HOFers

 His contributions to the game were recognized with his induction into the Baseball Hall of Fame in 1946.

-Burkett's Awards and Records
+Burkett's Awards and Honors

 - World Series champion (1921)